BC2 application to the Biometrics Commissioner: explanatory notes for completion (accessible version)

 Offence for which subject arrested

-The subject must have been arrested for a qualifying offence as defined under section 65A(2) of PACE.
-The name of the offence and the specific legislation under which the subject was arrested needs to be entered here (for example Rape, Section 1 of the Sexual Offences Act 2003).
+The Subject must have been arrested for a qualifying offence under s65A(2) of PACE.
+The name of the offence and the specific legislation under which the Subject was arrested needs to be entered here (for example Rape, Section 1 of the Sexual Offences Act 2003).
+Also, please enter the CJS code.

-Provide a statement which outlines the alleged offence for which you are making your application based on and the circumstances surrounding it.
+Provide a statement which outlines the alleged offence for which this application is being made and the circumstances surrounding it.

-If the application is made under section 63G(2) of PACE it will be necessary to show that the/an alleged victim was, at the time of the offence:
+If the application is made under s63G(2) it will be necessary to demonstrate that the alleged victim was, at the time of the offence:

 The following information should be included in this section:

-• the age of the subject of this application.
+- the age of the Subject.
 Are there any special characteristics relating to them?

-• What the allegations are that have been made and what were the circumstances surrounding the alleged offence?
+- what are the allegations made and what were the circumstances surrounding the alleged offence?

-• Whether there was any evidence found which suggests the subject committed the offence such as forensics, CCTV, mobile phone footage/messages?
+- is there any evidence which suggests the subject committed the offence such as forensics, CCTV, mobile phone footage/messages?

 The above list is not exhaustive, so forces should add any other information which they feel would strengthen their application.